ichthyosaurus/sailfish-patch/MANPAGE.md

 A patch that has no `CONFIG` file can be imported by running `sailfish-patch` with the `--import` option.
 Create a new configuration file using `sailfish-patch -eC > CONFIG`, then specify source packages, patch name, etc.
+You can identify source packages by running `sailfish-patch -Id my_patch_file.diff` with a working SSH connection.
 Finally run `sailfish-patch CONFIG my_patch_file.diff` to create a new bootstrapped repository.
 (See above for further details.)

 **Tips:**